The Ultimate Adventure Through Morocco

 Casablanca

-On your first night of the trip, you'll usually stay at the 3-star Al Walid hotel in Casablanca in twin-share rooms with an en suite bathroom.
-The hotels offers free Wi-Fi, a restaurant, a bar as well as a gym.
+On your first night of the trip, you'll usually stay at the 3-star Al Walid hotel in Casablanca in twin-share rooms with en suite bathrooms.
+The hotels has free WiFi, a restaurant, a bar and a gym.

 Chefchaouen

-In the Blue City, you'll stay at Dar Mounir, a beautiful hotel in the heart of Chefchaouen.
-It has a restaurant and café serving traditional Moroccan dishes and a terrace with panoramic views of the medina.
-You'll stay in individually decorated twin-share rooms with en-suite bathrooms.
+In the Blue City, you'll stay at Hotel Ziryab, a beautiful hotel in the heart of Chefchaouen.
+It has a restaurant and café serving traditional Moroccan and international dishes, a terrace with panoramic views of the medina and a pool.
+You'll stay in twin-share rooms with ensuite bathrooms.

 Fes

-In Fès you'll spend two nights at the stunning Riad Reda, positioned in the heart of the medina.
-Many rooms have views of the oldest mosque in this spiritual city, while others open out on to the peaceful courtyard.
-There is a terrace with sun loungers and parasols, plus a traditional hammam, with optional massage services and a range of spa treatments available.
-You'll stay in twin-share rooms with en-suite bathrooms.
+In Fès you'll spend two nights at either the Riad Al Makan or the Riad El Yacout, both of which are stunning and are positioned in the medina.
+They each have a sun terrace overlooking the old town, plus a spa, with optional massage services and a range of treatments available.
+You'll stay in twin-share rooms with ensuite bathrooms.

 Sahara Desert